OatmealDome/SplatoonUtilities/OctoSFX/README.md

 2. Go to [loadiine.ovh](http://loadiine.ovh) and start the Homebrew Launcher.
 3. From the list of applications, tap on geckiine, and press "Start".
 You will be returned to the Wii U menu.
 4. Start Splatoon.
 Due to the slow transfer rate of cafiine and the large size of the ```Sound.pack``` file (~58MB), your Wii U may hang for a while on the splash screen with the drums playing.
 This is normal.
-5. On [the loading screen with the squids swimming towards the top](http://33.media.tumblr.com/fbe13f9f0ed194113ed449f9dbcad00b/tumblr_nt4jr35e291thqzumo1_500.gif), type in "1" into the AIO menu if you want the regular squid form or "2" if you want the broken octopus form.
-Press enter after typing in a number.
+5. On [the loading screen with the squids swimming towards the top](http://33.media.tumblr.com/fbe13f9f0ed194113ed449f9dbcad00b/tumblr_nt4jr35e291thqzumo1_500.gif), click "Connect" on the AIO and choose your preferred Octohax on the right hand side.
 6. You're now an Octoling with the proper sound effects!

 You will need to re-do this section every time you want to play Splatoon as an Octoling with the proper sound effects.